top of page

 Confidence and self-esteem offer us the gift of living that.

-It's from this place that one is able to meet every moment with one's fullness of self.
+It's from this place that one is able to meet every moment with a fullness of self.

 This led me down a path of "lessons" and trials.
 Things like...

-• Taking hormonal birth control for almost a decade because I didn't research
+• Taking hormonal birth control for almost a decade because I didn't dig deeper, and it was easy.

 • Wasting my energy, and time either people-pleasing, or beating myself up.